pliptor/tiny-dnn/README.md

 ![Digit 8](https://cloud.githubusercontent.com/assets/23116478/23090826/1b412d8c-f55c-11e6-899b-eea967f80709.png)

 The advertized performance by the upstream is 98.8%.
-The current performace in this fork is 99.1% 99.2% is ready to be commited.
+The current performace in this fork is 99.1%.

 The figure below is an example of a plot for simulation results.
 It shows the number of correct digit classifications out of 10000 tests as the network gets trained.